 Statement of Mission, Objectives, and Materials Selection Policy for Perkins Library, Doane College

-Submitted to the Doane College Information Liaison Committee, May 3, 2007
+Approved by the Information Liaison Committee May 3, 2007

 Table of Contents:

 - Materials Selection Policy

 - Library Bill of Rights - Appendix A

 - Materials Selection Policy and the Internet - Appendix B

 - Intellectual Freedom Principles for Academic Libraries - Appendix C